 Food and cooking

 Teenage foodies will enjoy lodges that have interactive kitchens where they can learn directly from the chefs.
-Or take a safari villa, with its own full kitchen, so your teen can experiment in Africa.
+Or take a private luxury safari villa, with its own full kitchen, so your teen can experiment in Africa.
 At the very least, opt for a lodge with a pizza oven so everyone can create their own pizzas.

 Health and beauty needn’t be neglected on safari.
 There are lots of stunning spas that offer all sorts of treatments, including manis and pedis.
 A sprinkling of lodges offer yoga sessions, either right in the bush or on special pavilions with gorgeous views.
 In-room massages are a huge treat.

 If they live to ‘do it for the ‘Gram’, then they’re also spoilt for choice.
 Africa abounds with stunning hotels, beautiful views, amazing wildlife… there will be no shortage of places to pose (but read our important etiquette tips below).